What is Reglan?

-In a recent FDA news release, the agency states that manufacturers of the drug metoclopramide, or Reglan, will be required to implement a risk evaluation and mitigation strategy (REMS) to ensure patients are provided with a medication guide that discusses the risk of Tardive Dyskinesia.
+In an FDA news release, the agency states that manufacturers of the drug metoclopramide, or Reglan, will be required to implement a risk evaluation and mitigation strategy (REMS) to ensure patients are provided with a medication guide that discusses the risk of Tardive Dyskinesia.
 Read the letter requiring compliance with REMS.

 According to the news release, analyses suggest that metoclopramide is the most common cause of drug-induced movement disorders.
 About 20 percent of the patients in that study used the drug for longer than three months.